pradovic/eas-sdk-rs/README.md

 Each version of the client is tagged and the version is updated accordingly.
 To see the list of past versions, run `git tag`.

-## Contributing

-We love pull requests!
-Please see the [contribution guidelines](CONTRIBUTING.md).
-As SDK is opionated and still evolving, if you spot some broken or missing feature please reach out or open an issue!

 ## License